A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

+Similar to how VAEs tend to generate slightly blurry images in image generation, in this experiment with discrete values, the probability distribution also appeared relatively uniform rather than being overly skewed towards one side.
+However, it often struggled to accurately match the activity type and mode type, depending on the specified conditions.
+This may be attributed to the increased complexity resulting from the higher number of attributes.
+In contrast, the GAN frequently encountered mode collapse, leading to cases where all probabilities were assigned to a particular activity or mode.
+However, this issue was less pronounced in cases involving fewer data attributes, such as problems related to origin location and destination location type.
+The Normalizing Flow model demonstrated superior performance, with robustness across a wide range of hyperparameters.
+The loss reduction pattern followed the typical behavior expected in learning models, with an initial sharp decrease followed by a gradual decline in later stages.
+Throughout the training process and in the results, the model consistently performed well.
+The Diffusion model, which is commonly built using a U-Net architecture, was instead implemented with a simpler three-layer neural network in our approach.
+Despite initial concerns regarding its effectiveness, the model performed relatively well due to the simplicity of the dataset.
+However, occasional loss spikes occurred, which led the model to failure of training.
+Overall, the learning process remained stable, but future experiments could benefit from more sophisticated neural network architectures to further enhance performance.
 The NCSN model exhibited high sensitivity to hyperparameters.
 For instance, when the max and min sigma values were low, the model displayed characteristics of high entropy or temperature, leading to unpredictable performance.
 Conversely, higher sigma values resulted in one-hot-like behavior.
 Additionally, the model's performance varied across different categories: when it performed well on generating the location type, performance on generating types of action and mode became poor, and vice versa.
 Balancing hyperparameters effectively remains a key challenge for ensuring consistent performance across all attributes.